asmov/bak8/docs/DESIGN.md

 Bak8
 --------------------------------------------------------------------------------

-Under the hood, `bak8` is essentially an automation tool for `rsync`.
+Under the hood, `sourcetrait backup` is essentially an automation tool for `rsync`.

 The user maintains a configuration file that defines:
 - which directories on the filesystem to archive,